StrawberryJam2021/StrawberryJam2021/README.md

 # StrawberryJam2021
 Code mod to be used for the Celeste Community Strawberry Jam Collab 2021.

+## Porting
+The SJ code mod is bundled with the main pack, which means mechanics from it cannot be used in other maps, even if you have the plugins.
+If you would like to use these mechanics elsewhere, they will need to be ported into another helper.
+The list below tracks the porting status of different mechanics.
+If something that you want to use is not on the list, reach out to us in the [SJ Discord](https://discord.com/invite/8zx245Ha3x) and ask about it.

+### Already Ported
+- [Core Mode Trigger No Flash](https://github.com/StrawberryJam2021/StrawberryJam2021/blob/main/Triggers/CoreModeTriggerNoFlash.cs): use the `playEffects` option in the Everest Core Mode Trigger.
+- [Dash Through Spikes](https://github.com/StrawberryJam2021/StrawberryJam2021/blob/main/Entities/DashThroughSpikes.cs): an equivalent implementation is available in [Nerd Helper](https://gamebanana.com/mods/338413).

+###  In-Progress
+- [Styleground Masks](https://github.com/StrawberryJam2021/StrawberryJam2021/tree/main/StylegroundMasks): will be ported to a standalone helper.

 ## Setup instructions

 Feel free to ask a coding team captain in the collab Discord server for help.